devtut/generate/docs/python/classes.md

 1. Attributes that apply to the whole class are defined first, and are called **class attributes**.
 1. Attributes that apply to a specific instance of a class (an object) are called **instance attributes**.
 They are generally defined inside `__init__()`; this is not necessary, but it is recommended (since attributes defined outside of `__init__()` run the risk of being accessed before they are defined).
 1. Every method, included in the class definition passes the object in question as its first parameter.
 The word `self` is used for this parameter (usage of `self` is actually by convention, as the word `self` has no inherent meaning in Python, but this is one of Python's most respected conventions, and you should always follow it).
 1. Those used to object-oriented programming in other languages may be surprised by a few things.
 One is that Python has no real concept of `private` elements, so everything, by default, imitates the behavior of the C++/Java `public` keyword.
-For more information, see the &quot;Private Class Members&quot; example on this page.
+For more information, see the =Private Class Members= example on this page.
 1. Some of the class's methods have the following form: `__functionname__(self, other_stuff)`.
-All such methods are called &quot;magic methods&quot; and are an important part of classes in Python.
+All such methods are called =magic methods= and are an important part of classes in Python.
 For instance, operator overloading in Python is implemented with magic methods.
 For more information, see [the relevant documentation](http://stackoverflow.com/documentation/python/2063/overloading/1113/magic-dunder-methods#t=201608092225343955327).

 Now let's make a few instances of our `Person` class!

 ```
 >>> # Instances
->>> kelly = Person(&quot;Kelly&quot;)
+>>> kelly = Person(=Kelly=)
->>> joseph = Person(&quot;Joseph&quot;)
+>>> joseph = Person(=Joseph=)
->>> john_doe = Person(&quot;John Doe&quot;)
+>>> john_doe = Person(=John Doe=)

 ```